GeoAIR-lab/TGGLinesPlus/README.md

 ## About TGGLinesPlus
 TGGLinesPlus is a free, open-sourced Python implementation of the TGGLinesPlus algorithm for line detection from images released by the GeoAIR Lab (https://geoair.lipingyang.org/).
-Many problems can be moved forward through TGGLinesPlus, including but not limited to the following: advanced optical character recognition (OCR) techniques (it is very promising, see the results of document recognition in Figure 7), road lane line extraction for real-time autonomous driving, concrete cracks analysis in structural engineering, AutoCAD map vectorization, contour map digitalization, medical image processing and analysis, in addition to feature extraction for machine learning algorithms.
+Many problems can be moved forward through TGGLinesPlus, including but not limited to the following: advanced optical character recognition (OCR) techniques, road lane line extraction for real-time autonomous driving, concrete cracks analysis in structural engineering, AutoCAD map vectorization, contour map digitalization, medical image processing and analysis, in addition to feature extraction for machine learning algorithms.

 ### TGGLinesPlus paper
 TGGLinesPlus algorithm is detailed in the paper, titled "TGGLinesPlus: A robust topological graph-guided computer vision algorithm for line detection from images".